 When the Rev. Thomas Starr King died on the morning of March 4, 1864, the City of San Francisco went into mourning.
 Federal and state offices closed, flags flew at half mast, and buildings were draped in black.
 Newspaper accounts describe a scene of mourning befitting a head of state as thousands filed silently through the church where his body was laid out.

 Yet the man who legend proclaims "saved California for the Union" is mostly unknown to many Bay Area residents.While California history scholars debate the extent of King's contribution to the Union efforts, the Starr King Collection shows the profound impact the preacher had on many people in his day.

 Detail from an ambrotype.

 For a list of the contents in the collection see the Finding Aid.
-Arliss Ungar, a board member at Starr King School of Ministry, reveals King's significance in three different lectures / papers: an overview of his life, his reverence for nature , and on social justice.
+Arliss Ungar, chair of the Balázs Scholars Committee, former chair of the Board of Trustees, and author of With Vision and Courage: Starr King School for the Ministry: The History of its First Hundred Years, reveals King's significance in three different presentations: reflections on his life, his reverence for nature, and on social justice.